mwganson/Parametric_Curve_FP/README.md

 You can manually edit the JSON files in a text editor, but there are a few things to keep in mind.
 * Make sure to follow the formatting properly or else the fp object will not be able to read the file
 * Values for t_min, t_max, and interval must evaluate directly to float.
-For example, "3.14159" works, but "pi" does not.
+They can't reference other values, such as a or X.
 * All values must be strings (in quotes)
 * Values may contain comments, 2 styles are supported:<br/>
 ** #comment (everything following # is ignore)<br/>